ambaradan/vale-at-rocky/README.md

 [Rr]ocky
 ```

-The entry, (?i)linux, marks the entire pattern as case-insensitive, and the entry [Rr]ocky, provides two acceptable options.
+The entry, (?i)linux, marks the entire pattern as case-insensitive, and the entry [Rr]ocky, provides two acceptable options, capitalized or not.

 ## Conclusion